 Is accepting the loss, or benefit of gain, from a risk when it occurs.
 Risk assumption is a viable strategy for small risks where the cost of insuring against the risk would be greater over time than the total losses sustained.

-- For more detailed explanation on risk, visit the DoD Risk Issue and Opportunity Management Guidance for Defense Acquisition Programs – June 2015.
+- For a more detailed explanation on risk, visit the DoD Risk Issue and Opportunity Management Guidance for Defense Acquisition Programs – June 2015.

 AcqLinks and References: